 The interim financial information is prepared in accordance with IAS 34 Interim Financial Reporting.
 It does not include all the information required for a complete set of general purpose financial statements prepared in accordance with International Financial Reporting Standards.
 However, selected notes are included to explain events and transactions that are significant to an understanding of the changes in the Company's financial position and results of operations since the date of those audited financial statements.

-Except as described below, the accounting policies applied in these interim financial statements are the same as those applied in the Company's audited financial statements, as at and for the year ended February 28, 2018.
+Except as described below, the accounting policies applied in this condensed interim financial information is the same as those applied in the Company's audited financial statements, as at and for the year ended February 28, 2018.